 The fair value of financial instruments not traded in an active market is determined by using valuation techniques or by reference to the current market value of another instrument which is substantially the same or is calculated based on the expected cash flows of the underlying net asset base of the investment.
-When the Group uses valuation technique, it maximizes the use of observable market data where it is available and rely as little as possible on entity specific estimates.
-If all significant inputs required to determine the fair value of an instrument are observable, the instrument is included in Level 2.
-Otherwise, it is included in Level 3.
 The Group holds unquoted equity securities designated as FVOCI, where the fair value is determined based on the prices of benchmark debt securities which are also quoted in an active market or bond exchange.